 Rising interest rates are good news for everyone: It’s a sign the economy is recovering, and not to mention, savers might actually get some help saving.
 The problem is that long-term CD rates, specifically, are only really beneficial when interest rates are falling.
 So does that mean we should just give up on this product completely?

 Historical CD Interest Rates Versus Today

-Back when I was way too young to even get an allowance, CD rates were paying out double-digits.
-I promise I’m not making it up — the chart below shows their peak in the 80s, based on average 6-month CD rates:
+Back when I was way too young to even get an allowance, CD rates were paying out double digits.
+I promise I’m not making it up — the chart below shows CD rates peaking in the ’80s, based on average six-month CD rates:

 I don’t know about you, but I’m feeling totally gypped.

 Ever since the financial crisis and subsequent moves by the Fed, however, CD rates have been ridiculously low — and are somehow continuing to get lower.

 The Allure of Long-Term CDs